PainsPerdus/gboi-rocket/doc/blackmagic.doc.md

 }
 ~~~

+/!\ For this to work, BL (_global.isaac_tears) start address must be XX00, and BL must be between XX00 and XXFF.

 Here is the new algorithm (better, more vanilla, less sugar) :
 ~~~C
 BL = [(posY, posX, recycled, inChain, init, OAM_id), ...] //Bullet list